erikaduan/aws_notes/chapters/sagemaker_iam_roles.md

         }
     ```

-If you navigate to Sagemaker and encounter an error message like **...no identity-based policy allows the sagemaker:ListDomains action**, check that you have `"Action": ["iam:GetRole", "iam:CreateServiceLinkedRole"]` enabled for all resources in your user group IAM access policies.
+If you navigate to Sagemaker and encounter an error message like **...no identity-based policy allows the sagemaker:ListDomains action**, check that you have `"Action": ["iam:GetRole", "iam:CreateRole", "iam:CreateServiceLinkedRole", "iam:ListAttachedRolePolicies"]` enabled for all resources in your user group IAM access policies.

 # Test SageMaker access
 To test SageMaker access: